Kernun UTM can cooperate with the Dr.WEB or ClamAV antivirus programs

 Document scanning for the HTTP and FTP proxies is configured in

-.
-The antivirus
+their doc-acl.
+The antivirus item

-specifies the name of the antivirus
+specifies the name of the antivirus section to be used.

-items can be used optionally to specify that
+limit items can be used optionally to specify that

 if scanning takes more than a certain time (5 seconds in the example),